-After fourteen years of tending shop here at street level, and eight before that dealing privately from a parlor-floor apartment around the corner, I’m now about to move up in the world — to much larger quarters (five thousand, sun-drenched square feet) on the 5th floor of 232 East 59th Street, the so-called Fine Arts Building.
-There I’ll be joining up with my colleague and friend Pierre Durand, who, with the late connoisseur Khalil Rizk, established the universally celebrated Chinese Porcelain Company in 1984.
-Come May, you’ll find me at the new location.
+After fourteen years of tending shop here at street level, and eight before that dealing privately from a parlor-floor apartment around the corner, I’m now about to move up in the world — to five thousand, sun-drenched square feet on the 5th floor of 232 East 59th Street, the so-called Fine Arts Building.
+There, I’ll be joining up with my colleague and friend Pierre Durand, who, with the late connoisseur Khalil Rizk, established the universally celebrated Chinese Porcelain Company in 1984.
+Come May, you’ll find us both at the new location.
 Until the end of April, however, rest assured I’ll be conducting business here on Lexington Avenue as usual.

-The thought of packing up for the eleven-block voyage south has inspired my latest — and last — window display, anchored with a vintage Hermès suitcase.
-I’ve filled it with my usual mix of unusual objects: a 1920s Venini glass bowl, a contemporary painting of a Mercedes-Benz engine by Justen Ladda, a Vietnamese mother-of-pearl-encrusted tray, an Early American swift, an 18th-century trompe l’oeil drawing, a Victorian “switchblade” fan, a 19th-century French drawing of a lady’s shoe, and a harpoon-like Swedish folk-art carving.
+The thought of packing up for the eleven-block voyage south has inspired my latest — and last — window display, anchored with a vintage Hermès suitcase [above left].
+I’ve filled it with my usual mix of unusual objects: a 1920s Venini glass bowl, a contemporary painting of a Mercedes-Benz engine by Justen Ladda [above right], a Vietnamese mother-of-pearl-encrusted tray, an Early American swift [below left], an 18th-century trompe l’oeil drawing [below right], a Victorian “switchblade” fan, a 19th-century French drawing of a lady’s shoe, and a harpoon-like Swedish folk-art carving.
 Should something catch your eye, do come in to take a look.
 And to say, I hope, not goodbye but au revoir.

 It may be a dog’s life, but for some lucky dogs that life is a cushy one.
 Take little Fifi, for example.
 Back in the 1960s she was living on easy street, or, to be more precise, Fifth Avenue.
 When her owner Mrs. X wasn’t cajoling her with baby talk and spritzing her with French perfumes, she frolicked in Central Park under the watchful eye of a lady’s maid, dined on meals prepared by the chef (no Purina Dog Chow for her), wore Hermès leashes, and slept in an 18th-century dog bed.
-This window display features that very bed, which suited Fifi to a tee, given her descent from one of Marie-Antoinette’s lap dogs (or so the breeder claimed).
+This window display features that very bed, which suited Fifi to a tee, given her descent from a lap dog of Marie-Antoinette [below left and right], or so the breeder claimed.

-Mrs. X noticed the bed in the window of Celine Briton’s Madison Avenue antiques shop, when on the way to Côte Basque for lunch, where she was to meet Mrs. Charles Wrightsman, the collector of fine French furniture (known to the cognoscenti as FFF).
-Over the quenelles, Mrs. Wrightsman mentioned her recent purchase of an 18th-century dog bed — the one she eventually gave to the Metropolitan Museum.
-After coffee and petits fours the competitive Mrs. X made a beeline back to Miss Briton’s shop, where she bought (price be damned) the bed.
-A squalid cushion in a basket wasn’t worthy of Fifi, she reasoned, and besides, one of her darling’s ancestors may have slept in it.
+One day Mrs. X noticed the bed in the window of Celine Briton’s Madison Avenue antiques shop, when on the way to Côte Basque for lunch, where she was to meet Mrs. Charles Wrightsman [below left], the collector of fine French furniture, known to the cognoscenti as FFF.
+Over the quenelles, Mrs. Wrightsman mentioned her recent purchase of an 18th-century dog bed [below right] — the one that she eventually gave to the Metropolitan Museum.
+After coffee and petits fours the competitive Mrs. X made a beeline back to Miss Briton’s shop, where she bought the bed (price be damned).
+A squalid cushion in a basket wasn’t worthy of Fifi, she reasoned, and besides, one of her darling’s ancestors may even have slept in it.

 When delivered to Fifth Avenue, Mrs. X positioned the bed in an alcove with a pair of tiny chandeliers, and a miniature 19th-century table, on which the chef placed each night a bone-shaped marzipan treat as a midnight snack.
 If the elegant decor matched Fifi’s impeccable pedigree, her unruly behavior most certainly did not.
 She yapped incessantly, gnawed through leashes, and, when taken to the park, would scamper into the bushes for suspiciously long periods of time.
 Mrs. X wondered if these were atavistic impulses stemming from an ancestor’s liaison with a lesser breed.
 But then, a lady in 18th-century France wouldn’t have thought twice about a fling with a stable boy, so how could her dog’s progeny be held to a higher standard?